1940-1945. The resistance in the dutch province of Limburg

 - Horst - Raad van Verzet (RVV) - Limburg + - Zwarte Plak - Knokploegen (K.P.) -

 Tinus was a butcher and lived in Zeilberg in the farm Crisishoeve (municipality of Deurne).
-He was a member of the "Pilotencentrum De Zwarte Plak" near America, on the Limburg side of the Peel [6].
-There are two stories about the last day of Tinus and his friend …
+He was a member of the "Pilotencentrum De Zwarte Plak" near America, on the Limburg side of the …

 wall: left, row 24-01